-Let’s talk about our cravings.
-We all get them; it’s very normal.
+Hi Everyone!
+Today we are going to talk about 7 ways to outsmart your food cravings.
+We all get them, and that’s normal.
 I’m craving coffee ice cream as I write this!
 Cravings are sudden, hard-to-ignore urges for particular foods.
-And let’s face it: If you’re like most of us, you’re probably not getting cravings for the food you should be eating.
+And let’s face it: if you’re like most of us, you’re probably not getting cravings for the food you should be eating.

 So, how do you learn to deal with these stubborn urges without giving in to their every demand?
-I’m sharing the many ways that I ( and many others!) have been able to outsmart our food cravings.
+As we continue to celebrate Nutrition Month (and my soon-to-launch Eat Like Denise Plan on LifeFit 360!)
+I’m sharing the different ways I have found to be an effective way to outsmart your food cravings.

 When it comes to food cravings, you can try to outsmart your body with one of two methods.
 One is to try and prevent cravings from happening in the first place.
 And the other is to find smart ways to satisfy your cravings when they do show up.